-Music therapy is a guided psychotherapeutic process of engaging with music in a variety of ways to foster self-awareness, healing and growth.
-Music therapy is led by a licensed music therapist and has been used successfully to treat adults and adolescents with anxiety, depression, grief and trauma.
+Music psychotherapy is a combination of talk therapy and music/music-making to foster self-awareness, healing and growth for adults and adolescents.
+Music psychotherapy is led by a licensed music therapist and has been used successfully to treat adults and adolescents with anxiety, depression, grief and trauma.
 In many cases, music therapy is effective even when other methods have not.

 Who Is Music Therapy For?